Simone Andrea Ganz

-Simone Andrea Ganz (born 21 September 1993) is an Italian professional footballer who plays as a striker for club Pro Patria.
+Simone Andrea Ganz (born 21 September 1993) is an Italian professional footballer who plays as a striker for Serie D club Piacenza, on loan from Pro Patria.

 Club career

 AC Milan

 Ganz started playing football as a child at the Masseroni Marchese football academy in Milan, before joining A.C.
 Milan's youth system at the start of the 2008–09 season.
 He made his professional debut with the first team on 1 November 2011, coming on as a substitute for Robinho in a UEFA Champions League group stage match against BATE Borisov, which ended in a 1–1 draw.

 For the 2013–14 season, he was loaned out to Prima Divisione club Lumezzane.
 However, the deal was cut short during the January transfer window and he subsequently joined Barletta on another loan for the remainder of the season.

 Como

 At the start of the 2014–15 season, Ganz joined Lega Pro club Como.

 Juventus

 After scoring 16 goals in Serie B for Como, Juventus signed Ganz on a four-year deal in May 2016.
 He was immediately sent out on a season-long loan to Hellas Verona.